-When someone told me this book was about biker gangs and magical realism (although it ended up being more like Urban Fantasy-ish …), I was all in without even seeking out more information.
+When someone told me this book was about biker gangs and magical elements (although it ended up being more like Urban Fantasy-ish …), I was all in without even seeking out more information.
 Admittedly, that might have been my first mistake.

 While I did enjoy the general concept of the book, there were some aspects that I might have just not been prepared for but that really bothered me at times.
 Jemmie, the main character, deals with her lack of control over her powers by drinking alcohol at every turn.
 Look, I am really not a person who will condemn someone if they want to have a drink or two.
 You do you, but she basically just graduated High School and was already a borderline alcoholic.
 It worries her family, it worries her friends, everyone knows there’s some deeper rooted issue and obviously it doesn’t really help her much either.
 I understand that it is her coping mechanism, but reality is that she has a great support system and that her life would have been far easier if she just told the truth.
 (My biggest pet peeve in books is when people are unable to communicate!)
 Especially considering that she whined the entire first part over how much her ability to sense magic sucks, just to get over it with the blink of an eye with everyone thinking it’s the coolest power ever.
 It was infuriating, because it didn’t feel like progress or a learning curve, but rather like she had made it out to be a far bigger problem than it truly ever had been.